-We use GPT-4o-Mini (AI, 2024) as our teacher model.
+We use GPT-4o-Mini (AI, 2024) as our teacher model since it is relatively cheap and has strong performance.
 Unlike traditional knowledge distillation, LLM based distillation requires the teacher (an LLM) to be given the appropriate context through in-context examples before starting annotation.
 Common practice is to have a human generate the examples.
-We follow a process known as Auto-Context Generation to automatically generate such examples given answer annotations only.
+We follow a process known as auto-context generation (Tao et al., 2024) to automatically generate such examples given answer annotations only.